IvanOmelchenkoIP/BackEnd-Python-Store-Model/README.md

     /record

-Getting currencies (*optional - user may be or may not be logged in*, user will be always able to create a currency with id 1 as it is set in program to be Hryvnia):
+Getting currencies (*optional - user may be or may not be logged in*, user will be always able to get a list of currencies with initial currency with id 1 as it is set in program to be Hryvnia):

     /currency